Policy design in experiments with unknown interference: Multi-wave experiment: regret guarantees

 These differences require a different set of techniques for derivations.
-The proof of the theorem (i) uses concentration arguments for locally dependent graphs \citep{janson2004large}; (ii) it uses the within-cluster and between-clusters variation for consistent estimation of the marginal effect, together with the matching design to guarantee that there is a vanishing bias when estimating marginal spillover effects for $K < \infty$; (iii) it uses a recursive argument to bound the cumulative error obtained through the estimation and circular cross-fitting.
+The proof of the theorem (i) uses concentration arguments for locally dependent graphs \citep{janson2004large}; (ii) uses the within-cluster and between-clusters variation for consistent estimation of the marginal effect, together with the cluster pairing; (iii) it uses a recursive argument to bound the cumulative error obtained through the estimation and sequential cross-fitting.